Are you a new bearded dragon owner?

 Some roaches may bite at you if you’re not careful.

 You don’t have to do this the entire meal, but a little bit may help build the bridge for bonding, especially with baby bearded dragons.

 Warning!
-Keep your fingers back; bearded dragons can bite (although it doesn’t hurt much or at all in most cases).
+Please keep your fingers back; adult bearded dragons can bite (although it doesn’t hurt much or at all in most cases).

-Just so you’re prepared for a bite read our post on what to do if a bearded dragon bites you and you’ll be ready if it does happen.
+So that you’re prepared for a bite, read our post on what to do if a bearded dragon bites you, and you’ll be ready if it does happen.

 #4 Calm Down Your Bearded Dragon